olivmonnier/jquery-component/README.md

 });
 ```
 ### Lifecycle of component
-- `componentWillMount` method option run before the render of component.
+- `componentWillMount` method option will run before the render of component.
-- `componentDidMount` method option run after the render of component.
+- `componentDidMount` method option will run after the render of component.
-- `componentWillUpdate` method option run each time the component re-render before.
-As argument you can use old datas declared.
+- `componentWillUpdate` each time, method option will run before the component re-renders.
+As argument, you can use old declared data.
-- `componentDidUpdate` method option run each time the component re-render after.
-As argument you can use old datas declared.
+- `componentDidUpdate` each time, method option will run after the component re-renders.
+As argument, you can use old declared data.

 ## Contributing
 1. Fork it